mishashe/HGT/README.md

 2. Making histogram of matches lengths

 To do so we use the C programm in file MakeHistFromMummer.c.
-It takes as an input Res.mumm and generates the histogram in file ResHist.mumm.
+It takes as an input Res.mumm and generates the histogram in file ResHist.mumm - two columns: match length and corresponding number of matches.

 3. Calculation the prefactor of the resulting power-law.